-Kali Linux is a Debian-derived Linux distribution designed for digital forensics and penetration testing.
-Kali Linux can run natively when installed on a computer’s hard disk, can be booted from a live CD or live USB, or it can run as KVM virtual machine or OpenStack instance using qcow2 image.
+Kali Linux can run as a bare-metal server, can be booted from a live CD or live USB, or it can run as KVM virtual machine or OpenStack instance using qcow2 image.

 Some Linux distributions (for example: RedHat) have aliases configured in the system, especially for root user, which modify basic command line operations like: cp, mv by adding “-i” parameter to prevent user from accidental overwriting or deleting files (interactive mode).
 This can be disturbing, especially when we are dealing with many files at a time.
 To get rid of this issue we can modify aliases in the system to disable interactive mode.